 I remember the novel, which I read about a decade ago, pretty well, and was satisfied to see some of the classic, much-quoted bits, from it in the script.
 Of course, this being 2001, the Catholic theme is much diminished, but is still there.
 For example, when Guy’s father famously tells his son that “if only one soul was saved that is full compensation for any amount of loss of ‘face.'”

 In the movie, this is appropriately in a line of dialogue, rather than in a letter, as in the novel.
-The full context is not there, alas:
+The full context is not there, it’s only apparent when one turns back to the novel:

 “That isn’t the church.
 The Mystical Body doesn’t strike attitudes and stand on its dignity.
 It accepts suffering and injustice.
 It is ready to forgive at the first hint of compunction… How many children may have been brought up in the faith who might have lived in ignorance?
 Quantitative judgements don’t apply.
 If only one soul was saved that is full compensation for any amount of loss of ‘face.'”

 This paragraph is very relevant, because Guy–in the movie and in the book–ends up taking care of Gervase, the grandly-named kid fathered by the ghastly Trimmer on his wife Virginia.
-The last shot has Guy, thoroughly disappointed by World War II like so many of his age and persuasion, grabbing the toddler, and saying: “I’m your father” with some Christian emotion.
+The last shot has Guy, thoroughly disappointed by World War II like so many of his age and persuasion, (those of a younger age and a different persuasion would end up terribly disappointed too, judging by this 2009 survey) grabbing the toddler, and saying: “I’m your father” with some Christian emotion.

 And that’s it.
 Credits roll.